4 Connecting Data and Probability

 Random sampling

-In polling, we often assume that the people we ask are a random sample from the population of interest.
-For example, imagine putting the phone numbers of all eligible voters into a large bag and drawing 1,000 at random, the calling them and asking who they support.
+In polling, we often assume that the people we answer our questions are a random sample from the population of interest.
+For example, imagine putting the phone numbers of all eligible voters into a large bag and drawing 1,000 at random, then calling them and asking who they support.
 If this process were truly random, the statistical methods we will introduce will apply directly.

 This assumption is also common in animal or laboratory studies.
 When a researcher orders mice from a breeding facility, the supplier’s shipment is often treated as a random sample from all possible mice in that strain.
 This makes it possible to apply probability models in a way very similar to our games of chance.